meet-projects/Y2-Summer-Labs/0.5 Flask Routing(New)/README_Photo_Gallery.md

 ### Step 1: Set Up Your Flask Environment

-1. Create a new directory for your project.
+1. Create a new folder for your project.
 2. Create a new file named `app.py` in your project directory.

 ### Step 2: Create HTML Files

-1. Create a `templates` directory in your project folder.
+1. Create a `templates` folder in your project folder.
-2. Inside the `templates` directory, create the following HTML files with their respective content:
+2. Inside the `templates` folder, create and add the following HTML files:

 #### `gallery.html`